Contents:

 Instant Identification: The app allows users to upload a photo of their coin, which is then scanned and compared to a database of images and records.

-Accurate Valuation: By referencing real-time market trends, the app provides an estimated value for the coin based on factors like rarity, condition, and demand.
+Accurate Valuation: By referencing real-time market trends, the app provides an estimated value for the penny 1981 coin.

 User-Friendly Interface: With a simple and intuitive design, the app is accessible even for those who are new to numismatics.